GovStackWorkingGroup/sandbox-usecase-usct-backend/docs/main.md

     Civil servant ->> USCT-backend: Get all candidates USCT-backend ->> OpenIMIS: Get packages
+    USCT-backend ->> Consent BB: Check candidate consent status loop If no consent record
+      USCT-backend ->>Consent BB: Civil servant may apply for consent end
-    Civil servant ->> USCT-backend: Create new beneficiary and remove beneficiary from candidates list USCT-backend ->> Payment BB: Automatically register beneficiary in payment system if not registered USCT-backend ->> Payment BB: Automatically update beneficiary in payment system if registered Civil servant ->> USCT-backend: Order payment
+  Civil servant ->> USCT-backend: When consent record is in place, create new beneficiary and remove beneficiary from candidates list
+    USCT-backend ->> Payment BB: Automatically register beneficiary in payment system if not registered USCT-backend ->> Payment BB: Automatically update beneficiary in payment system if registered Civil servant ->> USCT-backend: Order payment